 Of course, there are other Jaeger- LeCoultre dress watches that you can buy for around $1100-1700 (hand-wound or automatic).

 It’s one of those brands, just like IWC (quite the same price range) that just made a lot of dress watches, so you have a lot to choose from.

-Brands like this are always good as an investment, because they’ll always be considered collectible.
+Brands like this are always good as an investment because they’ll still be considered collectible.
 I also noticed that watches with square-shaped Art Deco cases are a bit harder to sell than watches with a round case.
-The main reason is that an Art Deco watch looks smaller on the wrist than a watch with a round shape.
+The main reason is that an Art Deco watch looks smaller on the wrist than a watch with a circular shape.